MozillaTN/Dhirajzilla/docs/about.md

 Dhirajzilla is new, bountiful and infinite.
 We are a fresh generation of thinkers, movers and shakers.
 And we hope to succeed in our first attempt.

 Bleed.
 Flow.
-And remember to code.
+And remember to code..

 *Let’s get rid of the asterixes.*